ROSbot XL - quick start

 Accessing ROSbot's Linux terminal

-To perform the initial network configuration, you need to access ROSbot's Linux terminal first.
+To perform the initial network configuration, you need to access ROSbot's Linux terminal.
 There are two options:

 Option 1: Using display, mouse and keyboard